lbastigk/SDL_Crossplatform_Local/README.md

 # Crossplatform, local, SDL2 Build made easy

-This repository contains scripts and makefiles to build the following SDL-Libraries locally:
+This repository contains scripts and makefiles to build the following SDL-Libraries locally with CMake:

 - SDL2
 - SDL2_image